The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,524||$1,679|

-Car insurance companies rely on a driver's age to estimate risk, assigning rates accordingly.
-Car insurance is often expensive for teens — thanks to their inexperience — and relatively affordable for middle-aged drivers.
-Because each insurance company evaluates age brackets uniquely, it's worth shopping around and finding the best rate for you.
+Car insurance companies use age as an estimator of risk, pricing policies accordingly.
+Car insurance is usually most expensive for beginning and young drivers — thanks to their inexperience — and most affordable for older drivers.
+Because each insurance company prices age tiers differently, it's worth doing some comparison shopping.

-As a general rule, teen drivers should choose State Farm instead of MetLife: State Farm offers average yearly savings of $614, compared to MetLife.
+As a general rule, teen drivers should choose State Farm over MetLife: State Farm offers average yearly savings of $614, compared to MetLife.

 |Discount Comparison||State Farm||MetLife|